pivotal/docs-tas-adapter/getting-started.md

     cf restart APP-NAME
     ```

-User-provided service instance credentials is provided to the app and staging tasks in two ways to support both existing TAS applications and next-generation frameworks, such as [Spring Cloud Bindings](https://github.com/spring-cloud/spring-cloud-bindings):
+User-provided service instance credentials is provided to the app and staging tasks in two ways to support both existing Tanzu Application Service applications and next-generation frameworks, such as [Spring Cloud Bindings](https://github.com/spring-cloud/spring-cloud-bindings):

 * As part of the traditional Cloud Foundry [VCAP_SERVICES environment variable](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES)
 * As volume mounted secrets in accordance with the [Service Bindings for Kubernetes specification](https://servicebinding.io/spec/core/1.0.0/#workload-projection)